dyga01/dyga01/README.md

 # 💫 About Me:
 Hi, I’m Aidan Dyga, a computer science and economics student at Allegheny College.
-I’m interested in technology and its intersection with finance.
 I love learning new things and am always open to collaborating on projects and ideas.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/aidandyga)